Code Reviews Are Awesome... Sometimes

 The common response to these problems is that all code reviews should be broken up into small chunks which make it easy to review.
 It makes sense because the smaller the amount of code being reviewed, the more linear it becomes.
 However, that argument ignores the value of context.
 Imagine someone creating a very well written introduction to Quantum Physics.
 You may read it and go “Yep, that’s a well written introduction!
 I feel like I understand the general idea of what Quantum Physics is.”
 Yet it would be completely inappropriate if that well written introduction was put in the middle of… a romance novel (unless you have a very niche demographic for that romance novel).

-design reviews.
+An alternative to code reviews is design reviews.
 This is a high level discussion of how an entire system is supposed to work before any code is written.
 It is way easier to have a discussion around a diagram:

 The problem with design reviews though is that they can be overkill.
 They make sense when you have to build something from scratch.
 They make less sense with most software bugs.
 With bugs, you don’t necessarily know where the problem is or how to fix it right away.
 It is a lot of investigation with a lot of trial and error.
 By the time the root cause is discovered, the programmer may already have a fix for the bug.
 This is when code reviews make sense.
 Why do a design review when the code is already written?
 Do you review the setting of a novel after fixing a single typo?
 Probably not.